Make Space for Girls at Rowntree Park and Homestead Park – Fun activities for older girls in York

 Rowntree Park

 The Friends of Rowntree Park have been running the ‘Make Space for Us’ project since October 2021.
-The focus is on looking at how to get more older girls (aged 10-18 approx) to use the park.
-They have carried out a range of research and are focusing on two key things at present – how to improve the park for older girls (including getting new equipment) and having more events in the park aimed at girls and women.
+The project focuses on how to get more older girls (aged 10-18 approx) to use the park.
+They have carried out a range of research and are currently focusing on two key things: improving the park for older girls (including getting new equipment) and having more events in the park aimed at girls and women.

 Skate park rowntree park